tjkr/webpack-hotplate/README.md

 }
 ```

 CSS Modules are possible due to the low-level file format known as [Interoperable CSS](https://glenmaddern.com/articles/interoperable-css), or ICSS.
+More info can also be found [here](https://github.com/css-modules/icss).

-If you don't have much experience using them, refer to the [GitHub Repo](https://github.com/css-modules/css-modules).
+If you don't have much experience using CSS Modules, refer to the [GitHub Repo](https://github.com/css-modules/css-modules).
 There are also a number of great articles floating around the interwebs, in particular [this one](https://glenmaddern.com/articles/css-modules), written by one of the co-creators of the CSS Module spec.
 I highly suggest reading it, as it will give you some insight as to how our CSS can be handled through JavaScript.

 #### Configuration